Impressive Electronic Transport in Be$_2$C Monolayer: COMPUTATIONAL DETAILS

-\textbf{Boltzmann transport calculations:} Thermoelectric coefficients such as Seebeck coefficient ($\alpha$), electrical conductivity ($\sigma$) can be calculated using semi-classical Boltzmann Transport equation(BTE)\cite{mahan}.
-BoltzTraP package is used to solve the BTE to provide TE coefficients which works under the rigid band approximation (RBA) and constant relaxation time approximations (CRTA).\cite{bt} Within RBA, effects on the band energies are ignored if the system is either doped or temperature of the material changes and the chemical potential ($\mu$) is shifted above/below for electron/hole doping.
-We have found the convergence in transport coefficients with a dense (35$\times$35$\times$1) k-grid.\\ \textbf{Calculation of lattice thermal conductivity ($\kappa_{l}$):} The temperature-dependent lattice thermal conductivity ($\kappa_l$) is calculated by solving BTE for phonons as implemented in ShengBTE code\cite{shengbte} using second and third-order interatomic force constants (IFCs).
-We obtain second order IFCs with (5$\times5\times$1) q-mesh by DFPT as implemented in Quantum ESPRESSO code\cite{dfpt} and third-order anharmonic IFCs are generated using \textit{thirdorder.py} script provided in ShengBTE using (5$\times5\times$1) supercell size and (3$\times3\times$1) k-mesh.
-The effect of nearest-neighbors interaction are seen on anharmonic IFCs starting from third-nearest neighbors to fifth-nearest neighbors and results converge by considering the third-nearest neighbors interactions.
-We have used a dense (90$\times90\times$1) q-mesh to ensure the convergence of $\kappa_l$.
-Further we have scaled $\kappa_l$ by ratio of the vacuum length L to the effective thickness (d$_{eff}$ = 4.19 {\AA}) of the monolayer such that the volume of the parallelepiped generated by in-plane lattice vectors and d$_{eff}$ accommodates 99 \% of the total charge (Q).
-We calculate the total charge by integrating the planar average of charge density ($\overline{\rho}$(z) = $\frac{1}{A}$ $\int_A$ $\rho$(x,y,z)dxdy) using the eqn. $\int_{0}^{d_{eff}}$ $\overline{\rho}$(z)dz = Q.
+Transport coefficients such as Seebeck coefficient ($\alpha$), electrical conductivity ($\sigma$) can be calculated using semi-classical Boltzmann Transport equation (BTE)\cite{mahan}.
+BoltzTraP package is used to solve the BTE to provide TE coefficients within the rigid band approximation (RBA) and constant relaxation time approximations (CRTA)\cite{bt}.
+Within RBA, doping and temperature effects on the band energies are ignored.
+The chemical potential ($\mu$) is shifted above/below for electron/hole doping.
+We have found the convergence in transport coefficients computed based on the electronic structure calculations performed with Gau-PBE functional using a dense (35$\times$35$\times$1) $k$-grid.